OctaviaProject/octaviaproject.github.io/_posts/2015-3-24-Octavia-Butler-Alert.md

 and make sure to pre-order the anthology!

 *Update:* A henious fire in Oakland, CA on March 21 killed two people and badly damaged the warehouse used by AK Press and 1984 Printing.
-Lend your [help and support] (https://www.gofundme.com/akpressfire).
+Lend your [help and support](https://www.gofundme.com/akpressfire).